element-hq/element-web/docs/pr-previews.md

 the preview site, click the "Details" link in the deploy preview row.

-**Important:** Please always use test accounts when logging into preview sites, as they may contain bugs or other issues that could damage your account.
+**Important:** Please always use test accounts when logging into preview sites, as they may contain unreviewed and potentially dangerous code that could damage your account, exfiltrate encryption keys, etc.

 ## FAQs